IcarusWizard/simrl/readme.md

     - SAC

 ## Supported Environments
-Currently, we only support classical gym environments with flatten states.
+The default installation only supports classical gym environments with flatten states.
+You can enable more supports with `pip install -e .[env]`.
+Currently, `pybullet` is supported.
 We are planning to add support for more diverse environments and POMDP environments with visual inputs.